 Step 3: Choosing the Electric System Based on Go Kart Features

 This step was completed after about a month of research.
-This was the hardest part for me because I did not know what I needed for an electric system to put on a go kart.
-It is also impossible to tell you how to make an electrical system in one page.
+This was the hardest part for me because I did not know what I needed for an electric system to put on a go-kart.
+It is also impossible to tell you how to design an electric drivetrain in one page.
 Therefore, I have posted sources and pages that were of great help to me.
-Those resources taught me more about these electrical components and helped me in applying that knowledge to construct my own electric drivetrain.
+Those resources taught me more about these electrical components and helped me in applying that knowledge to construct my own electric system.